 What is Suicide?

-The act of intentionally causing one’s own death, known as suicide, is a problem that is the third leading cause of death among 10-24 year olds.
+The act of intentionally causing one’s own death, known as suicide, is a problem that is the second leading cause of death among 10-34 year olds.
 It is a tragic event that not only takes the precious life one individual but also leaves his or her friends, family members and community members grief stricken, confused and devastated.
 Thankfully, there is hope for healing when parents and others take intentional steps to help.

 Even though it can feel like it, suicide isn’t something that just happens out of the blue.
 Many factors contribute to a person actually deciding to end a life.
 During adolescence, however, experts observe a higher level of suicidal thoughts.